tendy-s/OutDoorly/README.md

 - Syed: My contributions to the code included creating the MongoDB schema, scraping data from the National Parks API.
 I then created Controllers, Endpoints, DAOS, and implementing Pagination and Sorting for the 'Searching by Distance' and 'User Reviews' features.
 In preparation for deployment, I migrated the database from a local server to MongoDB Atlas.

-- Tendy: My contributions include building the initial skeleton of the frontend and the Redux implementation and expanding and refining both over the course of the project.
+- Tendy: My contributions include building the initial skeleton of the frontend and the initial Redux implementation and expanding and refining both over the course of the project.
 I handled integrations with the backend, such as retrieving park details from our own database, pagination, sorting, Google OAuth and user sessions with local storage.
 I also integrated the National Parks API (external) into our application to retrieve a list of amenities and activities available in each park, as well as set up Places Autocomplete from the Google Maps Platform to complement our “Searching by Distance” feature.

 - Michael: My contributions to the project ranged from testing, development, to deployment.
 I am responsible for creating many of the endpoints utilized by the front end such as parks, amenities, and images.
 I also utilized the National Parks API to populate our database and created a lot of documentation for our endpoints.
 In addition I was also responsible for the building and deployment of the application to Render.